marcov64/Lsd/Readme.txt

 Authorized programs can be checked at System Preferences > Security & Privacy > Privacy > Automation.

-DARK MODE:

-Dark Mode is partly supported only in macOS 10.14 (Mojave) and 10.15 (Catalina) only. macOS 11.0 (Big Sur) Dark Mode is not supported by the Tcl/Tk version used by LSD.
-In this case, if the default Aqua theme is used, LMM will offer to switch to Light Mode every time it is invoked.
-If the user prefers to keep Dark Mode, a workaround is to use the Black theme (LMM menu File > Options > Interface theme).

-Dark Mode requires automation access to work, please see above.

 **********************
 4.3 Linux installation